-Neerattupuram is located at Thalavady Village of Kuttanad taluk in Alappuzha district, Kerala (India).
-Neerattupuram is just 9 kms away from Thiruvalla town and 29 kms away from Alappuzha town.
-It’s exactly located at the boarder of Alappuzha and Pattanamthitta districts.
-A medium-sized bridge in Neerattupuram divides Alappuzha and Pattanamthitta districts.
-A major portion of the land is located at the bank of the joint ventures of Pampa and Manimala rivers.
-There are many tourists coming here through this river from Kumarakom, Alappuzha etc.
+Neerattupuram is located at Thalavady Village of Kuttanad Taluk in Alappuzha district, Kerala (India).
+Neerattupuram is just 10 km away from Thiruvalla Railway Station and 28 km away from Alappuzha Railway Station.
+It’s exactly situated at the border of Alappuzha and Pathanamthitta districts.
+A medium-sized bridge in Neerattupuram divides Alappuzha and Pathanamthitta districts.
+A significant portion of the land is located on the bank of the joint ventures of Pampa and Manimala rivers.
+Many tourists are coming here through this river from Kumarakom, Alappuzha, Pathanamthitta, etc.

 History of Neerattupuram

-The land has many historical back grounds.
-We are studying about the history of this land and will publish here as soon as the final report of our research is ready.
+The land has many historical backgrounds.
+We are studying the history of this area and will publish here as soon as the final report of our research is ready.

 Name History of Neerattupuram

 There are many stories behind the name of Neerattupuram.
-However the most of the people believed that the name came from two Malayalam words neerattu which means bathing and Puram which means Place.
-In ancient times the local ruler of the place named places and houses according to the landmarks or features of that place or land.
-At that time people around this place used to come at the bank of the Neerattupuram river for using water especially for bathing.
-This was the only safe and most convenient place nearby to use the water from the river for various purposes.
-So this place was called as Neerattu Puram because in Malayalam Neerattu means Bathing and Puram means Place.
-Though it’s actually name is Neerattupuram, people now pronounce it as Neerettupuram, but still people write the place name as Neerattupuram in English.
+However, the most of the people believed that the name came from two Malayalam words Neerattu which means bathing and Puram which means Place.
+In ancient times the people called places and houses according to the landmarks or features of that Place or land.
+At that time people around this area used to come to the bank of the Neerattupuram river for using water, especially for bathing.
+Neerattupuram was the only safe and most convenient place nearby to use the water from the river for various purposes.
+So this place is called as Neerattu Puram because in Malayalam “Neerattu” means Bathing and “Puram” means Place.
+Though its name is Neerattupuram, people now pronounce it as Neerettupuram, but still, people write the place name as Neerattupuram in English.